OisinWrites/Store-Bought/README.md

        -Discovered lack of responsivity and fixed problem, specifically the banner at width:400px;
     2. -Lighthouse noted lack of title in head of pages -Added meta title and icon
-    3. -Validator noted <em> not allowed in a ul.
+    3. -Validator noted <em> not allowed in a ul -Forgot to write content into a list item -Error resolved after wrapping content in a li
-       -Forgot to write content in a list item
+    4. -Recipes page on large screens pushes beyond background on right -CSS code doesn't seem to be the issue, will delete and add html to problem solve

 ## Deployment